Cott3r/RaceConditionTests/testing/googletest/googletest/README.md

     -DGTEST_CREATE_SHARED_LIBRARY=1

 to the compiler flags.
-You'll also need to tell the linker to produce a shared library instead - consult your linker's manual for how to do it.
+You'll also need to tell the linker to producer a shared library instead - consult your linker's manual for how to do it.

 To compile your *tests* that use the gtest shared library, add